It is a weekend treat, and what can be better than a whiff of anything freshly baked?

 Use the pulse button.
-Do not overbeat.
+Do not overbeat it.
 The result should be a smooth batter.

-Pour into a large jug and keep aside for 30 minutes and up to 2 days.
+Pour into a large jug and set aside for 30 minutes or up to 2 days.
 The flour will release its gluten and the batter will thicken as the hours tick by.
 You may need to thin it a tad after 24 hours.

-Serve immediately with your choice of melted butter, golden syrup, maple syrup, fresh fruits, icecreams, chocolate spreads, jams and fresh cream.
+Serve immediately with your choice of melted butter, golden syrup, maple syrup, fresh fruits, ice cream, chocolate spreads, jams, and fresh cream.

-Keep to the order in which the ingredients are, specially if you are using the liquidiser.
+Keep to the order in which the ingredients are, especially if you are using the liquidiser.